telefonicaid/fiware-orion/doc/manuals/admin/extra/ha.md

 The ideal solution for providing Active-Active access to the HA Proxy cluster (and consequently to the Context Broker) is the adoption of a DNS service that supports multiple IPs for a single name.
-This will allow the clients to use a round-robin solution to pick the actual host to connect with, in case of failure, the second will be used and so on.
+This will allow clients to use a round-robin solution to pick the actual host to connect with, in case of failure, the second will be used and so on.
 The alternative is the usage of a VIP mechanism to provide Active-Passive access to the HA Proxy cluster.
 In this case, the active instance of HA proxy will be